Joan-SHI/Brians-App/README.md

 ## Full Stack (React-Redux-Auth-Express with Bulma Framework)
 Project Purpose:
-Design for school age kids, combine the following knowlege into this App -Solar System
+Design for school age kids, combine the following information into this App -Solar System
 -Local School
 -Friends